AntixK/PyTorch-Model-Compare/README.md

 - If your model is large (lots of layers or large feature maps), try to extract from select layers.
 This is to avoid out of memory issues.
 - If you still want to compare the entire feature map, you can run it multiple times with few layers at each iteration and export your data using `cka.export()`.
 The exported data can then be concatenated to produce the full CKA matrix.
 - Give proper model names to avoid confusion when interpreting the results.
 The code automatically extracts the model name for you by default, but it is good practice to label the models according to your use case.
+- When providing your dataloader(s) to the `compare()` function, it is important that they are [seeded properly](https://pytorch.org/docs/stable/data.html#data-loading-randomness) for reproducibility.